-The Crossed Grating package is designed to run on any Windows® OS.
+The MC Grating package is designed to run on any Windows® OS.
 The codes interface is written in Delphi.
 The most critical matrix routines (LAPACK) are taken from Intel® MKL 2018 version.
 The routines in MKL are hand optimized by exploiting today's multicore and many core processors, wider vector units and other processor architectural features.

-There are 32 and 64 bit versions of the code.
+There are 32 and 64 bit version of the codes.
 All things being equal a 64 bit code is 30% faster.
 For 32-bit versions the highest diffraction order or mode index is restricted by 2 Giga Byte of memory for single application.